 Causes of Deplorable Dishcloth Odors

-Wash kitchen dishcloths and hand towels in the hottest setting on your washing machine.
+Wash kitchen dishcloths and hand towels on the hottest setting on your washing machine.
 Hot water helps kill germs and bacteria trapped in the fabrics.
-Dry the items on a high-heat setting as well, making sure they are completely dry before putting them away.
+Some new washing machines have a sanitize setting that can also help get your kitchen linens clean and kill bacteria.
+Put the dishcloths in the dryer immediately as letting them sit in the washing machine while damp can cause more odors and mildew growth.
+Dry the items on a high-heat setting as well, making sure they're completely dry before putting them away.

 A dishcloth that has been wet and dried several times between washings may harbor bacteria that contributes to a less-than-fresh odor, even after you wash it.
 Sanitize those stinky dishcloths by washing them in hot water with your usual laundry detergent, along with 1 cup of bleach.
-If you're concerned about bleaching out some of the color on dyed dishcloths, use a color-safe bleach instead.
+Never combine bleach and vinegar as it can create a toxic gas that is dangerous to your health.
+If you're concerned about bleaching out some of the color on dyed dishcloths, use color-safe bleach instead of regular chlorine bleach.